-Somayeh is the Director of Operations of the Islamic Scholarship Fund, ISF.
-She has an B.A. in architectural design from the University of Berkeley.
+Somayeh is currently the Director at the Islamic Scholarship Fund (ISF).
+She is also a consultant to Our Three Winners Foundation (OTWF).
+She has launched ISF’s operations and programs and has been expanding the work of the organization since.
+She has a B.A. in Architectural Design from the University of California, Berkeley.
+She is currently a part-time MPA student at San Francisco State University.
 Prior to accepting her position at ISF, she was the Principal of Farsi Andeesheh School at the Islamic Cultural Center of Northern California.
-She has been an active member of the Muslim community for over 15 years.
-She speaks three languages and enjoys volunteering with non-profits, yoga, painting, reading, cooking, hiking and biking with her two daughters and husband.
+She serves on the board of Northern California Islamic Council (NCIC).
+She enjoys yoga, painting, reading, cooking, hiking and biking with her two daughters and husband.

 Director of Film Grant